Unity-UI-Extensions/Unity-UI-Extensions.GitHub.io/Controls.md

 =====================

+> Text Effects are not supported with TextMeshPro due to its architecture, try using the native TextMeshPro effects instead.

 |Effect|Description|Component Command|Notes|Donate|Credits|
 |-|-|-|-|-|-|
 |**[BestFitOutline](/Controls/BestFitOutline.md)** | An improved outline effect | UI / Effects / Extensions / Best Fit Outline ||| Melang|